Children's Hospital is part of the UPMC family.

 After earning his medical degree at Columbia University, Dr. Fox completed residencies in surgery at the University of California Medical Center, San Francisco, and New England Deaconess Hospital, Boston, followed by a fellowship in immunology at Harvard Medical School.
 In 1985 he came to the University of Pittsburgh School of Medicine for postgraduate training in transplantation under world-renowned organ transplantation pioneer Thomas E. Starzl, MD, PhD.

 Dr. Fox went on to become a professor of surgery and senior associate dean for research and development at the University of Nebraska College of Medicine.
-In 2008 he returned to Pittsburgh, where he now serves as director of the Center for Innovative Regenerative Therapies (a collaborative effort between Children's Hospital of Pittsburgh of UPMC and the University of Pittsburgh’s McGowan Institute for Regenerative Medicine), medical director of the McGowan Institute, and professor of surgery at the University of Pittsburgh School of Medicine.
+In 2008 he returned to Pittsburgh, where he now serves as director of the Center for Innovative Regenerative Therapies (a collaborative effort between UPMC Children's Hospital of Pittsburgh and the University of Pittsburgh’s McGowan Institute for Regenerative Medicine), medical director of the McGowan Institute, and professor of surgery at the University of Pittsburgh School of Medicine.

 Hepatocyte transplantation holds out particular promise as a potential alternative treatment for metabolic diseases affecting the liver such as Crigler-Najjar syndrome, phenylketonuria, and urea cycle disorders, which currently can be treated with a liver transplant.
 In all of these diseases, the underlying problem is a missing liver enzyme whose job is to help the body break down protein.
 As a result of this missing enzyme, toxins build up in the body, causing damage to organs including the brain.